-- Support teachers planning through the use of Higher Level Teaching Assistance. - Provide specialist advice to their classroom teachers where necessary, through a Personalised Support Strategy. - Put on interventions focused on boosting their reading, spelling, language and numeracy. - Deliver mentoring sessions to help them cope better with social-emotional pressures. - Where appropriate, place in-class support staff in the classroom to provide them with extra help during more difficult subjects. - Where appropriate, provide them with a Key Worker a named member of staff they can meet with each week for help on homework, organising their diary etc. - Undertake specialist assessments to find gaps in their learning and, where possible, identify specific learning difficulties. - Refer them for further assessment and support from Local Authority services, NHS services and community support groups.
+- Support teachers planning for learning through the use of Higher Level Teaching Assistants. - Provide specialist advice to their classroom teachers where necessary, through a Personalised Support Strategy. - Provide interventions focused on boosting their reading, spelling, language, numeracy and social skills. - Deliver mentoring sessions to help them cope better with social-emotional pressures. - Where appropriate, place in-class support staff in the classroom to provide them with extra help during more difficult subjects. - Where appropriate, provide them with a Key Worker a named member of staff they can meet with each week for help on homework, organising their diary etc. - Listen to, and respond to, parental concerns regarding learning needs. - Undertake specialist assessments and classroom observations to identify gaps in their learning and, where possible, identify specific learning difficulties providing feedback to parents. - Refer them for further assessment and support from Local Authority services, NHS services and community support groups. - Provide advice, guidance, support and signposting for parents to additional services and external agencies.